isabella232/search-promote.en-1/help/c-about-index-menu/c-about-regenerate-index.md

 # About Regenerate Index{#about-regenerate-index}

-You can use Regenerate Index to update your website's index without the need to re-crawl your site.

-## About Regenerate Index {#concept_6CBE6B8D18EF47D293091CBA542245FA}

 You can use [!DNL Regenerate Index] to update your website's index without the need to re-crawl your site.

+## Using Regenerate Index {#concept_6CBE6B8D18EF47D293091CBA542245FA}

 You can use this option whenever you make a change to the following account options: